 By implementing increased measures to prevent transmission of COVID-19, hotels and accommodation establishments should be able to keep open and welcome guests and employees.

-If you are experiencing symptoms like fever, sore throat, chest pain and breathing difficulties, please stay in your hotel room and contact guest services by phone or call the 24-hour Norwegian medical service at 116 117 for guidance and assistance.
+If you are experiencing symptoms like fever, sore throat, chest pain and breathing difficulties, you can call the 24-hour Norwegian medical service at 116 117 for guidance and assistance.

 Photo: VisitOSLO/Didrick Stenersen